HasnainKousar/assignment1/readme.md

 3. pdw : a linux command to print out the current working directory.
 Ex: username:~/assignment1$ pdw
 This will show the current working  directory along with it's pathway: /home/username/assignment1

+4. mkdir : a linux command to create a new directory.
+Ex:  username:~/assignments$ mkdir assignment1
+This will create a new directory called "assignment1" in the assignments directory